samiksome92/Scripts/README.md

     -p PADDING, --padding PADDING
                           Padding between images
     -n, --no_resize       Do not resize images for thumnails.
+    -o PORT, --port PORT  Port to use for the server.
     -b ..., --browser ...
                           Custom browser command (arguments supported)